surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Home Page Display Option

-Using BI+ Plus you can set the Dashboard to home page to have a look at the daily updates made
+Using BI+ Plus you can set the Dashboard to home page to have a look at the daily updates made to your r
            welcome to Biplus
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3ODA2MDMxM119
+eyJoaXN0b3J5IjpbNTI3MDkwMTI3XX0=
 -->